dkoval/flamalgam/README.md

 That is, where a concept of a timed window is no longer applicable.

 The project goal is to mimic [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) `JOIN` operator on infinite data streams.
-The implementation makes use of [Apache Flink](https://flink.apache.org/) as a stream processing technology and [Kotlin](https://kotlinlang.org/) as a programming language of choice.
+The underlying implementation makes use of [Apache Flink](https://flink.apache.org/) as a stream processing technology and [Kotlin](https://kotlinlang.org/) as a programming language of choice.

 ## What is it for?